 - What do I like and what do I want more of?

 Write down the things that are revealed to you in this moment of silence and meditation.
 If you don’t get your answer in the first session, then stay patient and do it again another day.
 Keep going until you know what you want.
 Once you understand that, then you can start to understand how much money you need to accomplish these dreams.
 However, knowing how much money you need is only part of the equation.
 You must also pay off debt, build your savings, save for retirement, get current on any past due expenses, and make sure that you are making on-time bill payments.
 All of those things are essential to understand when you are creating your financial plan.
-The good news is that once you know what your financial priorities are then you can use an automated investment service like Ellevest (click here to develop your free financial plan) that will help you to create a free financial plan.
-These plans are comparable to a plan that you would pay over $1,000 for if you used a traditional financial advisor.
-If you use this service, you will tell them a little about yourself and your goals and then they will suggest ways to allocate money across your goals and also suggest a personalized investment portfolio to help you to achieve those goals.
+The good news is that Ellevest, an online financial membership program for women, is here to help you on your financial journey.

 Create Your Budget And Stick To It